ikhwan15/ikhz/js/arabica-coffee/readme.txt

-/* this folder used to simple grid theme from arlinadz /* I used this file to link to my website gayoarabica.com
+/* this folder used for simple grid theme from arlinadz /* I used these files to linking to my website gayoarabica.com

-thks